V-Cube 7

 The V-Cube 7 is a combination puzzle in the form of a 7×7×7 cube.
 The first mass-produced 7×7×7 was invented by Panagiotis Verdes and is produced by the Greek company Verdes Innovations SA.
-Other such puzzles have since been introduced by a number of Chinese companies, some of which have mechanisms which improve on the original.
+Other such puzzles have since been introduced by a number of Chinese companies, most of which have mechanisms which improve on the original.
 Like the 5×5×5, the V-Cube 7 has both fixed and movable center facets.